ehaleva/RIQ/README.md

 # Overview

-This folder holds code for Non-Integer Mixed Bit compression technique presented in " "
+This folder holds the code for Rotation-Invariant quantization (RIQ) technique presented in " "
-The implementation supports evaluation of the quantization process for the models: VGG, resnet, alexnet, ViT, YOLO, and BERT with respect to their tasks
+The implementation supports evaluation of the quantization process for the models: VGG, resnet, alexnet, ViT, YOLO, and distilBERT with respect to their tasks

 # Package Architecture
-The module tree loos as follows, where the last three folder are auto-generated at runtime if needed.
+The module tree looks as follows, where the last three folder are auto-generated at runtime if needed.

 ```shell
 ├── evaluate_quantization.sh